Commodore BASIC: Performance

-Like the original Microsoft BASIC interpreter, Commodore BASIC is slower than native machine code.
+Like the original Microsoft BASIC interpreter, Commodore BASIC is slower than native machine code, due to runtime interpretation overhead.
 Test results have shown that copying 16 kilobytes from ROM to RAM takes less than a second in machine code, compared to over a minute in BASIC.
 To execute faster than the interpreter, programmers started using various techniques to speed up execution.
 One was to store often-used floating point values in variables rather than using literal values, as interpreting a variable name was faster than interpreting a literal number.
 Since floating point is default type for all commands, it's faster to use floating point numbers as arguments, rather than integers.
 When speed was important, some programmers converted sections of BASIC programs to 6502 or 6510 assembly language that was loaded separately from a file or POKEd into memory from DATA statements at the end of the BASIC program, and executed from BASIC using the SYS command, either from direct mode or from the program itself.
 When the execution speed of machine language was too great, such as for a game or when waiting for user input, programmers could poll by reading selected memory locations (such as $C6 for the 64, or $D0 for the 128, denoting size of the keyboard queue) to delay or halt execution.

 A unique feature of Commodore BASIC is the use of control codes to perform tasks such as clearing the screen or positioning the cursor within a program; these can be invoked either by issuing a cbmbas command where X corresponds to the control code to be issued (for example, cbmbas is the control code to clear the screen) or by pressing the key in question between quote marks, thus pressing following a quote mark will cause BASIC to display the visual representation of the control code (in this case, a reversed heart) which is then acted upon at program execution (directly printing out the control codes uses less memory and executes faster than invoking a CHR$ function).
 This is in comparison to other implementations of BASIC which typically have dedicated commands to clear the screen or move the cursor.

 BASIC 3.5 and up have proper commands for clearing the screen and moving the cursor.

 Program lines in Commodore BASIC do not require spaces anywhere (but the LIST command will always display one between the line number and the statement), e.g., 100 IFA=5THENPRINT"YES":GOTO160, and it was common to write programs with no spacing.
 This feature was added to conserve memory since the tokenizer never removes any space inserted between keywords: the presence of spaces results in extra 0x20 bytes in the tokenized program which are merely skipped during execution.
 Spaces between the line number and program statement are removed by the tokenizer.